top of page

 Published by Geoff Harrison | 27 August 2023

-In a criminal trial a common issue is in relatin to lies.
+In a criminal trial, a common issue is in relation to lies.
 The Crown can rely upon an accused's lie/s in either of two ways, firstly to prove a consciousness of guilt or secondly, as to an accused's credit: see generally Edwards v R (below).
-The Crown must make clear as to whether they rely upon the lie as going towards evidence of the accude's consciousness of guilt or credit: R v GJH.
+The Crown must make clear as to whether they rely upon the lie as going towards evidence of the accused's consciousness of guilt or credit: R v GJH as per Wood CJ at CL at [62].

-For the Crown to rely upon lies as a consciousness of giulty, the jury are generally directed:
+For the Crown to rely upon lies as a consciousness of guilt, the jury is generally directed:

 1. Must be satisfied as to the existence of a deliberate lie.

-3. The lie must relat to a signicifanct circumstnace or event connected with the alleged offence.
+3. The lie must relate to a significant circumstance or event connected with the alleged offence.

-4. The reason for the lie, is because the accused feared that if they told the truth, it might reveal their guilt in relation to the charge.
+4. The reason for the lie is that the accused feared that if they told the truth, it might reveal their guilt in relation to the charge.

-6. If the jury rationalise that the lie may have been told for some other purpose, other than from a consciousness of guilt, then the lie cannot be used to infer guilt.
+6. If the jury rationalises that the lie may have been told for some other purpose other than from a consciousness of guilt, then the lie cannot be used to infer guilt.

-Where the Crown relys upon a lie going towards evidence of credit, the jury are generally directed:
+Where the Crown relies upon a lie going towards evidence of credit, the jury is generally directed:

 1. They must be satisfied as to the existence of a deliberate lie.